-The BCPL loader consists of four files, normally called BLDR.SV, BLDR.YU, BLDR.YI, and BLDR.YD.
-The .Y files are copies of files that the loader needs for initialization of the save file which it creates.
-The .Y files must have the same name as the loader; so if you rename BLDR.SV, you must rename the .Y files as well.
+The BCPL loader on the Nova consists of four files, normally called BLDR.SV, BLDR.YU, BLDR.YI, and BLDR.YD.
+The .Y\ files are copies of files that the loader needs for initialization of the save file which it creates.
+The .Y\ files must have the same name as the loader; so if you rename BLDR.SV, you must rename the .Y\ files as well.

-A typical command to BLDR looks like
+A typical command to BLDR on the Alto looks like: